matt-harvey/dailycashmanager/README.rst

 is likely to be a configuration file, ".DailyCashManager", in your home folder; if present, remove it also (``rm ~/.DailyCashManager``).

+If you want to be very thorough, you may also want to remove the log file, which, if present, should be located at "/tmp/DailyCashManager.log".

 Note there is no ``make uninstall`` target.

 On Windows